porterjamesj/website/content/hiking/lt23/day13/index.md

 {{< controlsvideo src="videos/waterfall.mp4" >}}

 We stop and take a break at Sunrise Shelter, the newest shelter on the trail.
 It was recently rebuilt and has only been open a month!
-It feels strange after all the decades-old shelters on the rest of the trail.
+It feels strange after all the decades-old shelters we've been staying in.
 All the corners are square, the wood bright and clean.
 It also has an ADA-compliant ramp, which is apparently required on newly constructed shelters, even if they're only accessible via miles of rough trail.
 Whether this makes sense is another popular topic of hiker discussion.

 {{< two_images
       src1="images/exterior.jpg"